tap349/tap349.github.io/_posts/2017-07-04-react-native-troubleshooting.md

 built with `IPHONEOS_DEPLOYMENT_TARGET=8.0` build setting =\>
 hence the error.

-the latest version of `react-native-autogrow-textinput` doesn't officially support iOS Deployment Target (DT) lower than 9.3 but it's linked to DT 8.0 (current DT in iOS project)  =\> change DT in iOS project to 9.3 as well:
+the latest version of `react-native-autogrow-textinput` doesn't support iOS Deployment Target (DT) lower than 9.3 but current DT in iOS project is 8.0 =\> change DT in iOS project to 9.3 as well:

 Xcode: `Build Settings` -> `Deployment` -> `iOS Deployment Target`